kookmin-sw/capstone-2020-28/README.md

 <p> 이원구 : https://github.com/WonGooLee

 ### 3. Abstract (영문 요약)
-<p> As IT advances, the need for security is also increasing.
-What you need to secure is to check the logs.
-But the amount of logs is vast and it is virtually difficult to see all of them.
-Thus, in this project, we want to develop log statistics reports that visualize logs and give an intuitive picture of their current state.
+<p> IT is turning into a cloud environment, and user identification and security using IP are also difficult.
+When a user requests IP allocation, DHCP provides isolation IP allocation and authentication IP allocation, which also creates a security risk.
+Thus, in order to solve these problems, this project seeks to develop a module that puts ID information stored in the DB of the authentication system into the IPAM.

 ### 4. 소개 영상
 ### 5. 결과 영상